trentonallan/virtual-aragonite-sensor/README.md

 ## Solution

-An ML pipeline that predicts Ωarag from freely available satellite data (sea surface temperature, chlorophyll-a), enabling global ocean chemistry screening at zero marginal cost.
+An ML pipeline that bridges the gap between what satellites can observe (SST, chlorophyll-a, ocean color) and what coral biologists need to know (Ωarag) by learning the relationship between surface-observable proxies and the underlying carbonate chemistry.
+Trained on GLODAP in-situ measurements, the model enables global screening at zero marginal cost.

 ## Results